© Naturist Action Committee www.naturistaction.org

-A mother's breast-feeding of her child.
+(b) A mother's breast-feeding of her child.

 History: 1987 a.
 332; 1989 a.
 31; 1995 a.
 165; 2009 a.
-202
+202; 2013 a.
+362.

 948.11 Exposing a child to harmful material or harmful descriptions or narrations.

 (ag) "Harmful description or narrative account" means any explicit and detailed description or narrative account of sexual excitement, sexually explicit conduct, sadomasochistic abuse, physical torture or brutality that, taken as a whole, is harmful to children.

 (ar) "Harmful material" means:

 1. Any picture, photograph, drawing, sculpture, motion picture film or similar visual representation or image of a person or portion of the human body that depicts nudity, sexually explicit conduct, sadomasochistic abuse, physical torture or brutality and that is harmful to children; or

-2. Any book, pamphlet, magazine, printed matter however reproduced or recording that contains any matter enumerated in 948.11(1)(ar)1.subd.
+2. Any book, pamphlet, magazine, printed matter however reproduced or recording that contains any matter enumerated in subd.
 1., or explicit and detailed verbal descriptions or narrative accounts of sexual excitement, sexually explicit conduct, sadomasochistic abuse, physical torture or brutality and that, taken as a whole, is harmful to children.

 (b) "Harmful to children" means that quality of any description, narrative account or representation, in whatever form, of nudity, sexually explicit conduct, sexual excitement, sadomasochistic abuse, physical torture or brutality, when it: